 The above looks simple but they are not easy.
 We will look at each of them in detail.

-- Gaining knowledge is relatively easy but not many people do it.
-Taking the time out to learn new things is something that seems impossible in today’s busy world.
+Knowledge: Gaining knowledge is relatively easy but not many people do it.
+Taking the time out to learn new things is something that seems impossible in today’s distracted world.
 You have to gain deep knowledge from books and historical events.
 You cannot just catch up with the latest blogs and social media updates in your area of interest.

 This very blog post has gone through the above 4 steps before it has manifested itself into a form that you are able to read right now.